 If you had an allogeneic stem cell transplant, there’s also a risk of a serious side effect called graft-versus-host disease.
 This is when the transplanted cells see your own tissues as foreign and react to them.

-Targeted therapy is a type of cancer treatment that uses drugs that specifically target proteins that are present on or in cancer cells.
+Targeted therapy is a type of cancer treatment involving drugs that specifically target proteins that are present on or in cancer cells.
 In this way, they’re less harmful to healthy cells than chemotherapy or radiation therapy.

-Targeted therapy can be given by mouth, injected, or given by IV.
+Targeted therapy can be given by mouth, injected, or given by intravenous (IV) infusion.
 The method and frequency of administration can depend on the specific type of drug that’s being used.

-There are several different types of targeted therapy that can be used for multiple myeloma:
+There are several types of targeted therapy that can be used for multiple myeloma:

 • Monoclonal antibodies: Monoclonal antibodies attach to specific proteins on the surface of cancer cells.
 This can either kill them or prevent them from growing.
 They can also be used to carry drugs directly to cancer cells.
 Examples are: